— Large tube sponge Elephant ear sponge Elephant ear sponge —

 The prickly tube-sponge is a large, flexible, brown, sometimes red, tube that can be found as a singular tube or as a cluster.
 It has been known to reach up to 50 centimeters (~20 inches) with specimens as small as 2 mm having been found, but it typically has an average diameter of 30 centimeters (~12 inches).
 Most of its surface is covered with spines or spine-like protrusions which tend to taper away towards the upper part of the tube.[2][4][9]

-The main use of these sponges is for marine drugs.[4]
+Humans mainly use these sponges for marine drugs.[4]
 Many species of sponge are used for marine drugs due to their bioactive components, many of which are used for antiseptic agents.[4][9]
-Callyspongia crassa has over 20 compounds that attribute to its medical content.
-Such compounds contain many biological properties such as anti-oxidant, decrease blood cholesterol, anti-inflammatory, anti-fungal, anti-microbial, cancer-preventive, hypercholesterolemia, nematicide, anti-cancer, anti-tumor, pesticide, lubricant, anti-androgenic, flavor, anti-bacterial, anti-tumor cytotoxic effects, anti-arthritic, anti-asthma, diuretic, and anti-diabetic abilities.[9]
+Callyspongia crassa has over 20 compounds with anti-inflammatory and anti-microbial properties, among others, which contribute to its various medical uses.[9] [citation needed]

 Sea sponges are also of important use in the wild.
 They play an important role in nutrient recycling and in filtering the water[5] which is useful for many of the reefs that they live in as clearer water makes sunlight more accessible for photosynthesizing organisms in the same area.[13]
 Many sponges also serve as a habitat for a variety of other organisms.
 They can serve as microhabitats,[5] with conditions different from the larger surrounding area.
 Tube sponges specifically, often have small fish and other inhabitants living inside of the tubes.[6]